ccrismancox/ccrismancox.github.io/research.md

 - "Tug of War: The Heterogeneous Effects of Outbidding between Terrorist Groups" (with Michael Gibilisco).
 Invited to revise and resubmit to *International Organization*.
 [Paper](research/outbidding.pdf) [Appendix](research/outbiddingSI.pdf)
 - "The Prospect of Punishment and the Strategic Escalation of Civil Conflicts"  [Paper](research/punishment.pdf) [Appendix](research/SIpunishment.pdf)
-- "Remittances, Domestic Terrorism, and Democracy" (with Yohan Park).
-Invited to revise and resubmit to *Conflict Management and Peace Science*.
-[Paper](research/remittances.pdf) [Appendix](research/SIremittances.pdf)
 - "Simple Approaches to Addressing Unobserved Heterogeneity in Systems of Binary Outcome Equations" (with Keigo Tanabe)

 # Software